What is Beacon's relationship to our ERP or SIS system?

 In order to accommodate as many campus IT system infrastructure combinations as possible (to keep costs low), Beacon uses a data importation method that allows for the automated and regular importation of user data on a .csv file via a sFTP file drop location.
 This method allows each campus the control of which fields they wish to send to Beacon as well as the ability to connect various systems data together into a single data transfer.

 This method typically requires some work from campus IT or IR resources that are familiar with ERP/SIS data extraction and sFTP protocols.

 Please see the Data Exchange Methods section for more details about the available import process.

 Which data fields does Beacon accept?

 Beacon accepts a core set of demographic, enrollment, and academic data about students.
 This core list of data is updated from time-to-time as new use cases are developed for the system.
-Accepted fields can be found within this article.

 Are there limits to the data that can be accepted in these fields?

 Yes, several of the core student data fields have standardized validation requirements that may require some level of transformation of campus data to fit Beacon's model.

 What are these data fields used for in Beacon?

 Student data fields are used for two primary purposes within Beacon.